plule/dfhack-remote/README.md

 For ease of use, `dfhack_remote` reexports all the generated code from `dfhack_proto`.

-Internally, the `message` module handles the serialization/deserialization logic that sits on top of protobuf, and the `protocol` module handles the exchange flow.
+Internally, the `message` module handles the serialization/deserialization logic that sits on top of protobuf, and the `channel` module handles the exchange flow.

 ## Testing